YikeShen/Dissertation_Chapter-IV/readme.txt

 Comparing root concentration factors of antibiotics for lettuce (Lactuca sativa) measured in rhizosphere and bulk soils
 DOI: https://doi.org/10.1016/j.chemosphere.2020.127677

-Please email me at "ys3419@columbia.edu" if you have questions with regard to this publication
+Please email me at shenyike@msu.edu if you have questions with regard to this publication

 Disclaimer:
 - I support reproducible and efficient data processing pipelines.
 Even for very simple antibiotics calculation here :)